 - “Elicit and use evidence of student learning.”
 Formative assessment processes capture levels of knowledge and skill along the learning journey so teachers and students can make small, immediate, impactful decisions to support well-being, learning-goal achievement, and self-efficacy.
 Using formative assessment evidence is appropriate for making decisions during the practice phases of learning; formative assessment scores are not appropriate for calculating grades or for making placement decisions.

 - “Support students to become self-directed learners.”
-Formative assessment includes students as active agents in the learning journey, which fuels learning and agency in learning environments and beyond.
+This type of assessment includes students as active agents in the learning journey, which fuels learning and agency in learning environments and beyond.
 Engaging students in goal setting is a great way to do this.

 What does formative assessment look like?